tjFogarty/tj-ie/src/site/posts/upgrading-to-webpack-4.md

 ### Service Worker

 I'll be honest, this is something that I still need to work on if I want to go full on PWA.
-I'm using {% external-link "https://github.com/GoogleChrome/workbox", "Workbox" %} to help with this.
+I'm using [Workbox](https://github.com/GoogleChrome/workbox) to help with this.

 So still inside the `if (!isDev)` block I added: